myNBGcode/E-commerceEnterprise/README.md

 ### **Scenario 1:** _Successful transaction with 3DS authentication successful_

-Execute a pay call providing the above card details as shown in the documentation.
+Execute a pay flow providing the above card details as shown in the documentation.

-After rendering the ACS emulator from the response choose &quot;Authentication successful&quot; and press &quot;Submit&quot;
+After rendering the 3DS html content from the Authenticate Payer call response, choose &quot;Authentication/Account Verification Successful&quot; in the ACS emulator and press &quot;Submit&quot;

 The payment should be completed successfully